LearnWeb3DAO/stacks-account-history/README.md

 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) and connect a Stacks wallet to try the annotation flow.
+Visit [http://localhost:3000](http://localhost:3000) and connect a Stacks wallet to try the annotation flow:

+**Connecting Your Wallet:**
+- **Desktop:** Click "Connect Wallet" → Choose your browser extension (Leather/Xverse)
+- **Mobile:** Click "Connect Wallet" → Scan the WalletConnect QR code with your mobile wallet

 Notes you save are scoped to your wallet and stored by the `transaction-annotations` contract on testnet.

 ## Lint, build, and test